ben-ghirardani/quiz/Notes.md

 9) CSS code for the divs of landing page, category, length, etc is copied across all components.
 Create a wrapper for them to sit in?

 10) make the question component wider and shorter?
 Might look better on the page.

+11) change all buttons to a universal button with it's own styling
+12) change the container component for questions to be universal?
+Check how that works with Framer Motion animations?